sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaViswanathanWiki.md

+Week#3

+This week, the attributes and methods for the Enemy module at Level 2 was finalised.
+This helped in deciding the design pattern for this module.
+Strategy Design pattern fits this module structure and fucntionality.
+Class diagram for the pattern is being implemented.

+XP Core Value: Communication

+Week#3

+Start of this week, we had a meeting and it was communicated very clearly as to which team member has to work on what section of the project.
+We discussed on the design patterns and how it had to be implemented for every module.
+This meeting proved useful to eliminate confusions about the implementation of the design patterns.

 Week#2

 The objects/enemies in Level 2 of the game and the corresponding actions which can be performed have been finalized.
 I have started exploring the design patterns, which will be appropriate for this module.